WSShawn/Fine-Tuning-GPTs/README.md

 ## Code Walkthrough

 1) The `code.ipynb` file can run locally through Jupyter Notebook or Google Colab.
+2) Requirements:
+   `pip install openai`
+   `pip install wandb`
+3) A wandb account is required to run this code.
+Creating a wandb account is free and the API Key of the wandb account is required to publish the graphs and visualizations into it.
-2) While running the `Preparing the data to be fed into the GPT-3 model for fine tuning.
+4) While running the `Preparing the data to be fed into the GPT-3 model for fine tuning.
 The CSV file is converted to a JSON file format suitable to fine tune OpenAI's GPT model.` cell, pass `Y` to all requests

    <img width="1408" alt="image" src="https://user-images.githubusercontent.com/64778259/208596331-b96d823d-eebc-4a95-b453-2894bccf20d8.png">

-3) While running the `Training the model` cell, pass empty strings to everything.
+5) While running the `Training the model` cell, pass empty strings to everything.

    <img width="1134" alt="image" src="https://user-images.githubusercontent.com/64778259/208596662-733ba91c-288d-42df-af56-530b1f79708c.png">